 Hotels and resorts aren’t expected to guarantee the absolute safety of their guests and they can’t be held liable for losses or injuries to guests unless they are found at fault.

 The exact definition of “reasonable care” is subject to interpretation by the courts depending on the underlying circumstances.

-If you or a family member suffered a hotel swimming pool injury in Florida, call us today to learn more about how we can help.
+If you or a family member suffered a hotel swimming pool injury in Florida, call the swimming pool injury lawyers at our Fort Lauderdale firm today to learn more about how we can help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.